kurtextrem/awesome-performance-patches/readme.md

 The purpose of this awesome list is to allow others to learn from performance improvements of the past 📝, so that you can submit your performance improvement sooner or later here as well 🤝.

-<sub>The list also includes blog posts without PRs, if they contain enough code to make them useful for this purpose.</sub>
+<sub>The list also includes blog posts without PRs, if they contain enough code to make them useful for this purpose.
+<br>⭐ marks blog posts or articles covering a lot of areas with in-depth explanations.</sub>

 For Web Performance, there are a few more lists of curated links of talks, newsletters, blogs and more:<br />
 ➡️ [fabkrum/web-performance-resources](https://github.com/fabkrum/web-performance-resources/blob/master/index.md)